My favourite honeymoon destination – the dreamy and the realistic

 What about Hawaii?

+It should be on many a favourite honeymoon destination list, shouldn’t it?
 I visited the Big Island of Hawaii in 2016 and stayed in a mega resort.
 When we eventually toured the island, I was much mor attracted by the shabby 1960’s aesthetic of the shoreline hotels in Hilo rather than the fancy destinations of the Kona and Waikoloa Coast.
 Again, small island fears – see above.

 Not wanting to come across like a spoiled brat here, I liked Hawaii, but I am not an eager traveller to the US any more.
 I studied in Texas in the 1990s, and travelled a few times to the US since, always loved it, but in recent years I stopped.
 The Big Island is wonderful, but food and drink can be expensive, even when shopping in supermarkets, and you’re looking at a flight time of about 20+hours from Europe.